 The centre corresponds to the Old city which is surrounded by a moat and by the remains of the old city wall.

-It is where most tourist attractions are located and where most people choose to stay.
+It is where most tourist attractions are located and the area where most people choose to stay.

 For people who like walking and who don't carry too many bags, it is actually possible to go by foot from the train station to the city.

 If you are heading for the Ping River or the Night Bazaar, it is just a 25 - 30 minute walk.

 If you are heading for the city moat and the Eastern gate named Thapae Gate, it takes you around 40 minutes.